HOW TO CHOOSE THE BEST HVLP SYSTEM FOR YOUR NEEDS AND BUDGET

 If you want to spray latex or other heavy paints….

-You may want to choose a 4 or 5 stage HVLP spray system, rather than a 2 stage or 3 stage system.
-The same power differences that matter for spraying large areas, matter when spraying heavy coatings.
+You may want to choose a 4 or 5 or 6-stage HVLP spray system, rather than a 2 stage or 3 stage system.
+The extra power will give you a smoother coating with better coverage.

 The 2017 comparison tests of 9 HVLP spray systems at Wood Magazine give the 4-stage Fuji Q4 Platinum perfect A (Excellent) ratings for spraying all finishes, while the 3-stage Fuji Mini-Mite 3 did as well except for a B+ rating for spraying latex.